joshuaportero/amazon-job-scraper/README.md

 This is a Java-based project designed to scrape Amazon warehouse job listings, primarily aimed at finding summer job opportunities.
 I built this tool to circumvent issues with Amazon's notification system.
 This utility provides an automated, reliable way to find and notify me of Amazon job vacancies.

+## Disclaimer

+This project was created for educational purposes and as a fun way to explore new technologies.
+It is not intended for misuse or to violate any terms of service.
+Use it responsibly.

 ## Features

 - Automatically scrapes Amazon's website for warehouse jobs.